biscuit-js/biscuit-store/docs/adapter/ADAPTER.md

 ## Adapter
 The **adapter** is a miniature module that provides a convenient tool for creating asynchronous managed states.

-The CreateAdapter function contains only two methods:
+The CreateAdapter function contains methods:
 - **adapter.actions** - This method accepts a action name string and a callback function.
 It is used to create a managed state that can work both synchronously and asynchronously.
 - **adapter.connect** - It is used to connect the adapter to the store.
 - **adapter.call** - Calls an asynchronous function and handler. **Available from version 0.9.97**